 The three brides of Dracula are sometimes portrayed as being lovers, although, in the original book, they were purely fixated on Jonathan Harker.

 A bisexual female vampire played by the beautiful Femme Fatale Catherine Deneuve was the subject of The Hunger.

-Another example is the 1972 Spanish film The Blood-Spattered Bride.
+The 1972 Spanish film The Blood Spattered Bride.

 Vampyros Lesbos, a film with pretensions at artistry.
 Relatively tame, it is still considered a cult classic and is well known for its music track.
 The movie's director, Jesús "Jess" Franco, is widely known (in the right circles) for his horror/sexploitation films.